Mukulyadav2004/GSoC-proposal/proposal.md

 - Utilize standard tools (such microbenchmarks) to confirm that performance remains optimal.
 - Update help files (man pages and vignettes) with clear explanations and examples for any changes.
 - Ensure that the final work passes the complete data.table test suite before considering it complete.

+### Verification of Results:

+**Rigorous Local Testing:** Every PR will include specific new tests (verified to fail before/pass after the change), and I will run the entire data.table test suite locally before submission to ensure functional correctness and catch regressions.

+**Performance Validation:** For performance-sensitive modifications (especially within fread), I will use benchmarking tools to confirm that changes do not introduce significant speed or memory usage regressions.

+**Collaborative Review & Automation:** Code quality and final verification will rely on the standard Pull Request review process involving mentors and the community, alongside the project's automated Continuous Integration (CI) checks.

+### Perceived Obstacles and Challenges:

+**Core C Code Complexity & Performance:** Carefully navigating and modifying data.table's C internals (particularly for #1162) to implement features correctly without negatively impacting its high performance or introducing memory issues.
+- **Mitigation:** Detailed study of existing code, seeking mentor guidance, focused C-level testing where needed, and performance benchmarking.

+**Preventing Regressions & Side Effects:** Ensuring that changes made to address one issue do not unintentionally break other functionality elsewhere in the package.
+- **Mitigation:** Comprehensive local testing covering the full test suite, submitting small changes via PRs, and relying on thorough code review.

+**Accurate Time Estimation & Adaptation:** Realistically estimating the effort for complex tasks and effectively managing the schedule, especially if unforeseen difficulties arise. - **Mitigation:** Breaking down large tasks, tracking progress closely, and communicating proactively with mentors to adjust plans if needed, as outlined in the contingency plan.

 #### To outline my approach to resolving issues, I have developed a well-structured plan that addresses each category, including the top user requests, enhancements, feature requests, and documentation improvements.